soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/set-up-atp-safe-attachments-policies.md

 Once your ATP Safe Attachments policies are in place, you can see how ATP is working for your organization by viewing reports.
 See the following resources to learn more:
 - [View reports for Office 365 Advanced Threat Protection](view-reports-for-atp.md)
 - [Use Explorer in the Security &amp; Compliance Center](use-explorer-in-security-and-compliance.md)

+Stay on top of new features coming to ATP. visit the [Microsoft 365 Roadmap](https://www.microsoft.com/microsoft-365/roadmap?filters=O365) and learn about [new features that are being added to ATP](office-365-atp.md#new-features-are-continually-being-added-to-atp).